 There are certain books that you take off the shelf and hand to someone solemnly, like you’re passing down a secret.
 Wizard of Earthsea, the first book in the series of Earthsea fantasy novels by Ursula K. Le Guin, is one of these.
 Earthsea hasn’t gotten the same media play as other fantasy sagas like Lord of the Rings or Game of Thrones, but maybe that’s better for a series like Earthsea.
 So much of each book is taken up by silence and the looming presence of the ocean, sky, and earth that it’s almost meditative.

-With Ursula K. Le Guin’s recent passing, now is the perfect time to look back on the series and appreciate her genius.
+Today, we're looking back on the series to appreciate Le Guin's genius.
 Here are five aspects of Earthsea that may prove very inspiring to fantasy writers.

 1. A Magic System That Brings the Rest of the World to Life